 If you are worried that you, or someone else, is being abused you should talk to someone.

-Financial abuse can also be a part of domestic abuse, and could include:
+Financial abuse can also be a part of economic & domestic abuse, which could include:

 People who find out that family members have been abusing them may feel really torn.
 They may want the abuse to stop, but don’t know how to do it on their own.
 They don’t want to ask for help because they are scared that someone that they love might get into trouble, or go to prison, or that it might ruin their family relationships.